Performance 22 min read UPDATED: January 12, 2026

 Google evaluates at the URL level, but uses aggregated data from similar pages when there isn't enough URL-specific data available.
 With low traffic, the Origin-level (entire domain) evaluation is used.
 Ideally, you should optimize all important pages individually.

-• Reduce bounce rates by 20-30%
+• Lower bounce rates - typically 20-30%

-• Better serve mobile users (70%+ of traffic)
+• Better experience for mobile users (70%+ of traffic)

-Want Core Web Vitals Optimization?
+Need a Core Web Vitals Audit?